Bagaar/ember-permissions/README.md

 ##### hasPermissions

-Checks if all the provided permissions are available for the current session.
+Checks if all the provided permissions are available for the current user session.

 ###### Arguments